sundowndev/leafeon/README.md

 });

 router.before('/#/about', function () {
-    /* do something each time the URI is at "/#/about" */ });
+    /* do something each time the URI change to "/#/about" */ });
 ~~~